zw123han/DendriticNeuralNetwork/README.md

 You can find the PyTorch implementation for a dendritic layer under `src/DendriticLayer.py`, or full classifiers using these layers under `src/Classifiers.py`.

 #### Results & Reproducibility
-The experiemnt data for each type of network compared can be found under `data`.
+The experiment data for each type of neural network compared can be found under `data`.
 Data analysis was performed in `R` and can be found in `analysis.Rmd`.

 #### Experiment setup
 The `src` folder may contain artifacts from debugging and prototyping training loops.
 Please use the setup below for the most updated version of the experimental setup.
 Colab Experiments: https://colab.research.google.com/drive/1btI3uJzI4LOC9Q6OBf67UYq_GnlxKZe9?usp=sharing

 #### Citation
+For academic attribution, we have provided a BibTex citation format below.

 @article{2022parameterdendrite,
   title={Parameter efficient dendritic-tree neurons outperform perceptrons},
   author={Han, Ziwen and Gorobets, Evgeniya and Chen, Pan},